 If necessary, pre-teach these related vocabulary words: animal sounds, compose, concert, melody, safari.

 Consider the abilities and backgrounds of all your students and decide when and how to introduce and differentiate lesson content, activities, or concepts.

 This lesson is designed to be used with the Coding Express app.
 Download the app for student devices at legoeducation.com/downloads.

 To use this lesson without the Coding Express app, see the unplugged version.

 Ask the students if they know what sounds different animals make.

 Have them try to imitate some of these sounds.

 Pick a song about animals that is well-known to your class and sing and/or dance to it.

-Tell the children that the safari bus is full of preschoolers today.
+Tell the students that the safari bus is full of kindergartners today.